Whether you feel overconnected or want to save the planet, moving off the grid can help you both unplug and live more sustainably.

 Safety | ||||

-Sources: AcreTrader, Federal Bureau of Investigation, National Center for Disaster Preparedness, National Oceanic and Atmospheric Administration, National Transportation Research Nonprofit (TRIP), Nebraska Department of Environment & Energy, Primal Survivor, Rural Health Information Hub, Solar Energy Industries Association, Tax Foundation, U.S. Census Bureau, U.S. Department of Agriculture, U.S. Department of Energy, U.S. Energy Information Administration, U.S. Environmental Protection Agency, WhistleOut, and World Population Review
+Sources: Best Neighborhood, Federal Bureau of Investigation, Flex Monitoring Team, National Center for Disaster Preparedness, National Oceanic and Atmospheric Administration, National Transportation Research Nonprofit, Nebraska Department of Environment & Energy, Primal Survivor, Rural Health Information Hub, Sheps Center, Solar Energy Industries Association, Tax Foundation, U.S. Census Bureau, U.S. Department of Agriculture, U.S. Department of Energy, U.S. Energy Information Administration, U.S. Environmental Protection Agency, and World Population Review

 While living off-grid might make you feel isolated, you certainly wouldn’t be alone.
-Over 250,000 people live off-grid in the U.S., according to Big Rentz.
-That number is expected to greatly increase.
-By some estimates, as many as 12% of all Americans will be off-grid by the year 2035.
+Over 250,000 people already live off the grid in the U.S, and more will join.
+By some estimates, as many as 12% of all Americans will be off-grid by 2035.

 Main Photo Credit: Shutterstock